The tribal system

 Camels

-For thousands of years, the Bedouin loaded their camels with water, food and tents, crossing vast, solitary deserts in search of water and grazing.
-Nevertheless, camels have been largely pushed out of their historic roles today, with nomadic families supporting their migrations with jeeps instead.
-Today, camels are kept mostly for short errands to spots jeeps can not reach - e.g. water from a high, rocky wadi - or are sold in markets or used in tourism in desert villages.
+For thousands of years, the Bedouin loaded their camels with water, food and tents, crossing their desert territories in search of water and grazing.
+Nevertheless, camels have been largely pushed out of their historic roles today, with most nomadic families supporting their migrations with 4x4s instead.
+Today, camels are kept mostly for short errands to spots 4x4s can not reach - e.g. water from a high, rocky wadi - or are sold in markets or used for tourism in desert villages.
 The reality is it is hard to find camels to support hikes on the trail today, but the more they are requested, the more the Bedouin will use them and the more the skills and culture around travelling with these animals can be kept alive for the future.

 In the 1980s, only four families of the Khushmaan owned any form of motorised transport.
-Today jeeps are used by almost all nomadic families of the region to get around the desert.
-Jeeps carry heavier loads and allow faster travel.
-Camels have been left redundant.
-The era of the camel is coming to a close.
-Most parts of the Red Sea Mountain Trail are accessible by jeeps and the Bedouin typically use motorised transport when supporting a hike.
-Travelling with jeeps gives a means of quick, easy evacuation in an emergency, which some hikers want.
+Today 4x4s are used by almost all nomadic families of the region to get around the desert.
+4x4s can carry heavier loads and allow faster travel.
+Camels have been left mostly redundant and their role has changed within Bedouin society.
+Most parts of the Red Sea Mountain Trail are accessible by 4x4s and the Bedouin typically use motorised transport when supporting a hike.
+Travelling with 4x4s gives a means of quick, easy evacuation in an emergency, which some hikers may prefer to have.
 Nevertheless, it feels totally different to travelling with a camel and hikers should be aware of this.
 Consider which you prefer and request it when organising your hike.